waveform-computing/compoundpi/docs/commands.rst

 * spotlight
 * verylong

+Alternatively you can specify an explicit exposure speed in milliseconds.
+Note that the exposure speed is limited by the framerate.
+Hence, if the camera's framerate is currently 30fps then the exposure speed cannot be slower than 33.333ms (1000/30).
+Adjust framerate prior to adjusting exposure speed.

 If no address is specified then all currently defined servers will be targetted.
 Multiple addresses can be specified with dash-separated ranges, comma-separated lists, or any combination of the two.